Valyreon/Subloader/README.md

 ```

 #### Linux
-I am currently in the process of implementing the Subloader for Linux using Avalonia UI.
-Once I'm finished I will add a deb package and Linux executable to the release.
+I started to work on an Avalonia version of the app for Linux, but I don't have time to finish this soon.

 ---